 Companies will always need marketing professionals, “With the rise of artificial intelligence (AI) and social media, the demand has been particularly high for marketers equipped with the latest analytical and managerial knowledge,” says Eunkyu Lee, associate dean for global initiatives and professor of marketing.
 An education in marketing can open doors to a plethora of careers in areas such as market research, brand management, new product development, multi-media marketing communications and sales.

-“Whitman marketing majors are well prepared for opportunities in marketing strategy, marketing communications, analytics and customer management in today’s global, competitive and dynamic marketplace,” states Lee.
+“Whitman marketing management majors are well prepared for opportunities in marketing strategy, marketing communications, analytics and customer management in today’s global, competitive and dynamic marketplace,” states Lee.

 According to Glassdoor, the average base salary for a person working in the marketing field is $54,268.
 Whitman’s marketing management students who graduated in 2019 saw a median base salary of $57,000, which was above the national average.
 The range of salaries was between $17,870 and $90,000.